nicolargo/glances/docs/glances-doc.rst

                         enable extended stats on top process --output-csv OUTPUT_CSV
-                        export stats to a CSV file
-  -c CLIENT, --client CLIENT
+                        export stats to a CSV file --autodiscover        run the Glances client browser (list of Glances server) -c CLIENT, --client CLIENT
                         connect to a Glances server by IPv4/IPv6 address or hostname